exercise or train at least once a week

 Changes in the phrasing of questions are further described below, under “Definitions”.

-Uncertainty of data based on only a part of the population is often called sampling variance.
+The uncertainty of findings based on a sample from the population is often called sampling variance.
 The standard deviation is a measure of this uncertainty.
-The size of the standard deviation partly depends on the number of observations in the sample, and on the distribution of a variable in the whole population.
+The size of the standard deviation depends, among other factors, on the number of observations in the sample, and on the distribution of the current variable in the whole population.

-Statistics Norway has not made exact calculations of standard deviation of the data.
-However, in table 1, the approximate size of the standard deviation is given for a selection of observed percentages.
+Statistic Norway has not made exact calculations to compute standard deviation for the findings.
+However, in table 1, the approximate size of standard deviation is given for observed percentages.